issc-Swapnil/hacktoberfest2021/README.md

 - Register on [Hacktoberfest website](https://hacktoberfest.digitalocean.com)
 - Fork this repository
 - Add something innovative to the web development divs in index.html and style.css
+- You can also add CSS to make it look good.

 # How to contribute?